AJenbo/DiabloGrooboAnalysis/readme.md

 The team observed multiple instances of game behaviors in Groobo's run that were inconsistent with the normal behavior of the game.
 Although it is possible to modify the behavior of an application internally using Arbitrary Code Execution (ACE) exploits, such an exploit would typically be classified as a different speedrunning category and would need to be declared.
 Groobo did not indicate he used any ACE exploits in his submission notes.
 Therefore, the evidence appears to indicate Groobo used external tools to change the behavior of the game as described in [[#Inaccessible Dungeon Level]] and other findings.

 A number of tools designed to externally modify the behavior of _Diablo_ existed by 2009 when Groobo published his run.
 The team cannot conclusively determine which tools Groobo may or may not have used based on the evidence available.
-However, Groobo may have used some of these tools or employed similar techniques to modify the behavior of the game.
+However, Groobo could have used one or more of these tools or employed similar techniques to modify the behavior of the game.

 Inclusion in this list does not indicate an endorsement by the team of the usefulness, safety, or continued availability of any particular tool and is included as an aid only.
 For safety, links are only provided to meta or reference sites that list tools for modifying the behavior of _Diablo_ rather than linking directly to tools themselves that might violate copyright or other regulations, may be harmful, or are otherwise located on domains that no longer host the original content.